Reconstruction of charged tracks with Timepix4 ASICs

 Future experiments in high energy physics will require timing measurements of the order of 10~ps in addition to the state-of-the-art spatial measurements.
 The main motivation is to cope with the high occupancy at hadron colliders operating at a high number of collisions per bunch crossing, by separating tracks from different quasi-simultaneous collisions~\cite{LHCbVELOgroup:2022}.
 The Timepix Application Specific Integrated Circuit (ASIC) family has previously been employed in the reconstruction of charged particle trajectories~\cite{Akiba:2019faz,Heijhoff:2020mlk,Heijhoff:2021rtu,DallOcco:2021tjb}, in particular as an R\&D platform for sensors, ASICs and other detector components used for the upgrades of the \lhcb experiment.
 Timepix4~\cite{tpx4_jinst} is a novel ASIC designed for performing both temporal and spatial measurements with $195\ps$ bin width and $55 \times 55 \muma$ pixel size.
-Its increased precision enables the use of spatial and temporal information in a 4D-tracking approach, and it will play a pivotal role in the R\&D efforts for the next generation of experiments.
+Its timing precision enables the use of spatial and temporal information in a 4D-tracking approach, which is essential in the R\&D efforts for the next generation of experiments.

 In this paper the design of a single arm four-plane telescope based on the Timepix4v1 ASIC is described together with the data acquisition system, operational infrastructure and dedicated software.
-This is a first step towards a two arm telescope with at least eight planes with the final version of Timepix4 ASIC, targeting a spatial resolution of 2\mum or better and a temporal resolution of O(30)~ps.
+This is a first step towards a two arm telescope with at least eight planes with the final version of Timepix4 ASIC~\cite{llopart2022timepix4}, targeting a spatial resolution of 2\mum or better and a temporal resolution of O(30)~ps.
 Finally, the spatial and temporal performances are assessed using a $180\gevc$ mixed hadron beam at the SPS H8 beam line facility~\cite{sps-h8}.